Emil von Behring: Controversy

-Von Behring is believed to have cheated Paul Ehrlich out of recognition and financial reward in relation to collaborative research in diphtheria.
+von Behring is believed to have cheated Paul Ehrlich out of recognition and financial reward in relation to collaborative research in diphtheria.
 The two men developed a diphtheria serum by repeatedly injecting the deadly toxin into a horse.
 The serum was used effectively during an epidemic in Germany.
-A chemical company preparing to undertake commercial production and marketing of the diphtheria serum offered a contract to both men, but von Behring maneuvered to claim all the considerable financial rewards for himself.
+A chemical company preparing to undertake commercial production and marketing of the diphtheria serum offered a contract to both men, but von Behring manoeuvered to claim all the considerable financial rewards for himself.
 To add insult to injury, only Behring received the first Nobel Prize in Medicine, in 1901, for his contributions.
-However, Ehrlich would go on to win the 1908 Nobel Prize in Medicine for his contribution to immunology.
+However, Ehrlich went on to win the 1908 Nobel Prize in Medicine for his contribution to immunology.

 Personal life

-In December, 29th, 1896, Behring married the then twenty-year-old Else Spinola (1876-1936), who was a daughter of Bernhard Spinola, the director of the Charité hospital in Berlin, and a Jewish-born mother – Elise Spinola, born Bendix – who had converted to Christianity upon her marriage.
-They had six sons.
-They held their honeymoon at villa "Behring" on Capri 1897, where Behring owned a vacation home.
+On 29 December 1896 Behring married the then twenty-year-old Else Spinola (1876–1936), who was a daughter of Bernhard Spinola, the director of the Charité hospital in Berlin, and a Jewish-born mother – Elise Spinola, born Bendix – who had converted to Christianity upon her marriage.
+The couple had six sons: Fritz (1898–1966), Bernhard (1900–1918, killed in action on 20 July 1918 in Cuchéry/Marne), Hans (1903–1982), Kurt (1905–1935), Emil (1906–1970), and Otto (1913–2002), two of whom, Hans and Otto von Behring, also studied medicine.

+The couple held their honeymoon at villa "Behring" on Capri 1897, where Behring owned a vacation home.
 In 1909–1911, the Russian writer Maxim Gorky lived at this villa.